qiuxan/resume/README.md

 ## Career Objective

 Experienced software engineer with a passion for cutting-edge tech and agile development.
-Proficient in JavaScript, TypeScript, C#, PHP.
-Skilled in Azure, AWS.
-Strong work ethic, project management abilities, seeking growth in full-stack roles.
+Proficient in JavaScript, TypeScript, C#, and PHP.
+Skilled in Azure and AWS.
+Strong work ethic and project management abilities.
+Seeking growth in full-stack roles with a desire to become a versatile generalist in coding, expanding my expertise across diverse technologies and frameworks.
 ## Skills

 | <h3>Coding Languages:</h3>              | <h3>Back-End:</h3>                                      | <h3>Front-End:</h3>                               |